FronkonGames/Dawn-Of-The-Cards/content/article/dragging_and_dropping_3d_cards.md

   // Information on the impacts of shooting a ray. private readonly RaycastHit[] raycastHits = new RaycastHit[HitsCount];

-  // Ray created from the camera to the projection of the mouse coordinates on the scene. private Ray mouseRay;
+  // Ray created from the camera to the projection of the mouse
+  // coordinates on the scene.
+  private Ray mouseRay;

+  /// <summary>
-  /// <summary> Returns the Transfrom of the object closest to the origin of the beam. </summary>
+  /// Returns the Transfrom of the object closest to the origin
+  /// of the ray.
+  /// </summary>
   /// <returns>Transform or null if there is no impact.</returns>
   private Transform MouseRaycast()
   {
     Transform hit = null;

     // Fire the ray!
+    if (Physics.RaycastNonAlloc(mouseRay,
+                                raycastHits,
+                                Camera.main.farClipPlane,
-    if (Physics.RaycastNonAlloc(mouseRay, raycastHits, Camera.main.farClipPlane, raycastMask) > 0)
+                                raycastMask) > 0)
     {
       // We order the impacts according to distance.
+      System.Array.Sort(raycastHits,
-      System.Array.Sort(raycastHits, (x, y) => x.distance.CompareTo(y.sq));
+                        (x, y) => x.distance.CompareTo(y.sq));

       // We are only interested in the first one. hit = raycastHits[0].transform;